info@growingsmiles.co.uk

 Just because it’s Halloween, doesn’t mean oral hygiene should go out the window.
 Remember, many kids will be grateful for whatever treat you give.
 It may even be a welcome change to have something other than sweets – it’s likely the parents will appreciate your efforts!

 When you get the kids home don’t forget to brush their teeth before bed with fluoride toothpaste.
-Spit out after brushing but don’t rinse all the toothpaste away with water or mouth rinse.
+Spit out after brushing but don’t let them rinse all the toothpaste away with water or mouth rinse.
 The fluoride will work while they sleep – helping teeth recover from all the Halloween treats.
+If they need a bit of extra help restoring the balance to their teeth consider using a remineralising agent.

 Dental professionals see the true horror stories, particularly involving children, on a regular basis, not just Halloween.
 Let’s do something to help reduce tooth decay and still enjoy this spooktacular holiday period.
 More happy Halloween tips for healthy teeth can be found here.